Jip-Hop/jailmaker/templates/router/README.md

 Use the TrueNAS SCALE administrative UI to create a network bridge interface.
 Assign to that bridge a physical interface that's not shared with the host network.

 Use the `dnsmasq-example.conf` file as a starting point for your own dnsmasq settings file(s).
-Copy or mount them inside `/etc/dnsmasq.d/` within in the jail.
+Copy or mount them inside `/etc/dnsmasq.d/` within the jail.

 Optional: place assets in the mounted `/tftp/` directory for netbooting clients.